daniel-huss/migratedb/documentation/tutorials/baseline-migrations.md

 ```

 This should contain the SQL that represents our environment after the original 3 migrations are applied.
 After adding
-this migration to our existing environment, we will notice no difference as shown in the below output after
+this migration to our existing environment, we will notice no difference :
-running `migratedb info`:

 ```
 +-----------+---------+-------------------+------+---------------------+---------+